znicholls/netcdf-scm/joss/v2.0.0/paper.md

 NetCDF-SCM was designed to be used by developers of SCMs who need these processed for their own tools.
 It may also find an audience with climate analyses who are only interested in aggregate timeseries.
 To ensure that its outputs are quality, NetCDF-SCM has been validated against the output of the KNMI climate explorer, the most well-known public database of such timeseries.
-Given its relatively simple installation thanks to [TODO cite conda], NetCDF-SCM enables researchers to spend more time analysing and developing their models and less time writing their own processing tools.
+Given its relatively simple installation (via the Conda package manager), NetCDF-SCM enables researchers to spend more time analysing and developing their models and less time writing their own processing tools.

-TODO:

-- talk about iris
-- talk about scaling over variations of orders of magnitude in size of source files
-- cite conda

 ## Acknowledgements

-- iris developers
-- Robert
-- CMIP6 peeps for open access to data
+We thank the developers of Iris for their tireless efforts and the brilliant tool they have developed.
+Without it, NetCDF-SCM would not be possible.
+We would also like to thank Robert Gieseke for ongoing advice, in particular with initial decisions about how to setup the repository.

 # References